-Management's Response: The Village will consider providing monthly Budget to Actual comparisons at the Council meetings.
+Management's Response: Management will review the outstanding items.

-Exceptions: The employee responsible for collecting cash is responsible for preparing/making bank deposits; posting collection entries to the general ledger and reconciling cash collections to the general ledger.
+Exceptions: Employees responsible for collections share cash drawers.
+Employee responsible for collecting cash is responsible for preparing/making bank deposits.

 Management's Response: Management will consider additional controls but due to the Village's size and number of employees it may not be feasible to implement those controls.